vitche/nodejs-storage-timeline-query/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the LGPL License.
 See the `LICENSE` file for details.

 ## Authors